alan-turing-institute/data-safe-haven-team/WaysofWork.md

   - For Review: Issues, specially stories, that have been completed and are ready to be presented as part of progress made before being closed.
 Not every issue will need to stop here before closing (Done), in particular task level issues are likely to be closed directly following your own criteria (still good to ask your team and tell about it in the weekly meeting)
   - Done: over and done with, This will be used to periodically build the reports
 - Points (effort): currently only applies to task level issues, in a subjective way they measure effort for each task from 1 to 10.
 This allows each task in each repository to keep the format and form they need to have but unify at a team level what effort they entail, and therefore track total effort by team (this takes a wee while, as we collectively figure out what we can do in each period, but then is very effective)
   - Assigning effort: assign a value effort from 2 to 9.
-A value of 1 typically means that the task is so short it would be better merged with another, a 10 means that it is probably best split in more than one issue (maybe it needs to be a story instead of an issue); if you really want to assing a 1 or 10 (cannot be merged or split) do so.
+A value of 1 typically means that the task is so short it would be better merged with another, a 10 means that it is probably best split in more than one issue (maybe it needs to be a story instead of an issue); if you really want to assign a 1 or 10 (cannot be merged or split) do so.
 - Story Effort: currently only applying to stories, simple effort scale for stories that will need to evolve sooner than later.
 It works to plan work and asses capacity, as an heuristic to start with no team should have more than 2 High effort and a Medium effort in any given quarter.
-  - Assigning effort: High means it will for certain keep the team busy for a whole quarter (or we are quite uncertain on what needs done, figuring that out will take time), Medium means we are confident we cana ccomplish the story well within the quarter and have clarity about it, Low is low hanging fruit that will be easily accomplished this quarter.
+  - Assigning effort: High means it will for certain keep the team busy for a whole quarter (or we are quite uncertain on what needs done, figuring that out will take time), Medium means we are confident we can sccomplish the story well within the quarter and have clarity about it, Low is low hanging fruit that will be easily accomplished this quarter.
 As an heuristic you can consider that H=2M=4L
 - Team Accountable: select the team who will lead for this goal or task, it is important to fill in because it allows to generate graphs and calculate effort by team
 - Project/Funding: what is either the source of funding or the sub-project it belongs to?
 - Planned start date and Planned end date: this are the dates that currently the roadmap shows, they are especially important for stories (so we do not spend too much time planning small tasks)
-- Iteration: these are cycles of work currently configured to last for a month, they are most useful for task level issues, and allow the Roadmap-Tasks view to show tasks distrubuted in time without you having to exactly define dates.
+- Iteration: these are cycles of work currently configured to last for a month, they are most useful for task level issues, and allow the Roadmap-Tasks view to show tasks distributed in time without you having to exactly define dates.
 As you plan work for the week or month you can "drop" them in the corresponding iteration in the Roadmap-Tasks and move them as necessary
 - Actual start and Actual end: this are to register when an issue is actually addressed and closed, subject to revision how to best use them or their utility
 - Other fields: project fields are highly configurable, speak to you RPM and team to discuss any needs.

 In any view changing the filters will allow you to quickly view issues and effort by team, subproject or time period.
-The Story label will allow to filter and distingush between stories and the rest of issues.
+The Story label will allow to filter and distinguish between stories and the rest of issues.

 #### Roadmap - Story